nftmakerio/Smart-Contract-Revenue-Sharing/README.md

   -h,--help                Show this help text
 ```

-To create a smart contract, you must provide several public key hashes and percentages and percentages.
+To create a smart contract, you must provide several public key hashes and percentages.
 The percentages are specified as integers as 10, so 2.5% would be 25.

 For example, the following splits revenue between three parties, where the first receives 50% the second 45% and the third receives 5%: